malekbenz/malekbenz/_posts/2026-06-16-demystifying-sqlite-isolation-levels.md

    * Use `BEGIN IMMEDIATE` for any transaction that modifies data.

 4. **Handle `SQLITE_BUSY` Gracefully:** Configure a busy timeout (`PRAGMA busy_timeout = 5000;`) so that SQLite will automatically retry acquiring locks for up to 5000ms before throwing an error [...]
 5. **SQLite is a Single-Writer DB:** No matter how many threads or processes you throw at it, write operations must take turns.
-Design your long-running processes around short, atomic transaction[...]
+Design your long-running processes around short, atomic transactions to keep the write lock available.

 ## 6. Dotnet example